aitji/QoL-BP/README.md

   <img src=".github/img/harvesting.gif" alt="Player harvesting wheat field with hoe" width="1080">
 </p>

 Allows players to harvest fully grown crops while holding any hoe.
 Seeds are automatically replanted after harvesting, and the hoe loses durability on each harvest to balance the automation.
+And **Cocoa Beans** are supported harvest them using an axe.
+Seeds placed in the **offhand** are prioritized for replanting over inventory seeds.

 **How It Works:**

 - Hold any hoe and interact with a fully grown crop to harvest it.
+Use an **axe** for Cocoa Bean pods.
 - Seeds are automatically replanted in the same location.
+If seeds are in the offhand, they are used first.
 - If seeds drop on the ground and the player has none in inventory, dropped seeds used for replanting are reduced by 1, with a `40 gametick` delay before the player can pick them up.
 - Hoe durability loss follows the vanilla formula: